binkley/homebrewery-files/witch.md

 When casting one of these rituals, you may use a **witch&rsquo;s focus** &mdash; an herbalism kit, cook&rsquo;s utensils, or arcane focus &mdash; in place of any material component that lacks a listed gold cost.

-### Level 7: Flying Witches
+### Level 7: Witches Fly Free

 You gain a **Broom of Flying**.

-This is a powerful, storied magic item, some say too powerful.
-But when you need to be somewhere, _flying_ is the only way to travel.
-It is amazing how much you can carry on a broom.
+This is a powerful, storied magic item &mdash; some say too powerful.
+But when you need to be somewhere in a hurry, _flying_ is the only way to travel.
+It&rsquo;s amazing how much you can carry on a broom.

+If you already possess this item, you are granted a different suitable magic item, chosen by the DM.

+#### Difficult Customer

+When haggling over other means of travel you have **advantage** on _Charisma (Intimidation)_ or _Charisma (Persuasion) checks_.
+Witches rarely pay full price for themselves, and never twice.

 ### Level 9: Improved Familiar

-When casting **Find Familiar** you may choose any creature of CR 1 or lower.
+When casting **Find Familiar** you may choose any creature of challenge rating 1 or lower.

 \page

 ## Witch Spell List

 Not just a plain list, but some description how to use, and why the Witch has these.

-**TODO** Adjust the share spell lists with those specific to a subclass.

-\page

 #### Cantrips (Level 0 Witch Spells)